Baitul Mukarram: History

 The mosque complex was designed by architect, Abdulhusein M. Thariani.
-In a meeting held at his house on 27 April 1959, owner of then Bawani Jute Mills, Abdul Latif Ibrahim Bawani invited GA Madani, Haji Abdul Latif Bawani, MH Adamji, S Sattar, Muhammad Sadiq, AZN Rezai Karim and Major Umrao Khan.
-In that meeting he proposed to Major General Umrao Khan, then military administrator of East Pakistan, of building a grande mosque in Dhaka.
-Umrao Khan agreed to help on building such mosque.
-Same year, 'Baitul Mukarram mosque committee' had been established and 8.30 acre of land between new Dhaka and old Dhaka had been chosen.
-At that time, there was a large pond in present mosque's location.
-It was known as 'Paltan pond.
-The pond was filled up and on 27 January 1960 then president of Pakistan Ayub Khan commenced the work.
-Pray for first time took place on Friday, 25 January 1963.
+On 27 April 1959, Abdul Latif Ibrahim Bawani, owner of then Bawani Jute Mills, held a meeting at his house with GA Madani, Haji Abdul Latif Bawani, MH Adamji, S Sattar, Muhammad Sadiq, AZM Rezai Karim and Major General Umrao Khan.
+In that meeting he proposed to Major General Khan, then military administrator of East Pakistan, that a grand mosque be built in Dhaka.
+Umrao Khan agreed to help build such a mosque.
+The same year, a Baitul Mukarram mosque committee was established and 8.30 acres of land between new Dhaka and Old Dhaka was chosen for the site.
+At that time, there was a large pond in the present mosque's location.
+It was known as Paltan pond.
+The pond was filled up and on 27 January 1960, then president of Pakistan Ayub Khan, commenced the work.
+Prayers took place for the first time on Friday, 25 January 1963.
 On 28 March 1975, the Government of Bangladesh entrusted the management of the mosque to the Islamic Foundation Bangladesh.

-The plan included shops, offices, libraries and parking areas within the complex.
-Though there has been a tradition of dome mosque for Muslim, this building did not maintain the rule of traditional mosque in that time.
-A Mosque without a dome over the roof of its main prayer hall must have been a unique experiment.
-The mosque was built when the country was the Part of the Islamic Republic of Pakistan.